abatten/abatten.github.io/_tutorials/setting_up_python_on_ozstar.md

 ```
 This will create an environment with the name `<environment_name>` using Python version `<python_version>`.
 This environment will be stored in your `~/.conda/envs` directory.
 You can create multiple environments for the different versions of Python required.
 I personally have a `Python 3.8` environment for 99.9% of my work and `Python 2.7` environment to run software that hasn't been update to `Python 3` yet.

-If you dont know what to name your environment, I would suggest naming your environment either after the Python version. i.e If you are going to be using `Python 3.8`, name the environment `py38`, or you are using `Python 2.7` name it `py27`.
+If you don't know what to name your environment, I would suggest naming your environment either after the Python version. i.e If you are going to be using `Python 3.8`, name the environment `py38`, or you are using `Python 2.7` name it `py27`.

 ### Activate a Conda Environment
 After the environment has been made, it can be activated with `source activate <environment_name>` (or `. activate <environment_name>`, either one is fine).
 You will be able to see that your environment is activated because the `<environment_name>` will appear on the left hand side of your prompt as shown below.